The Narrative Thread

 As a graphic designer, it's no secret that it fills me with dread when I have to contribute words rather than images to the UpriseVSI blog!
 However, after casting my mind way back to my halcyon days spent in design lectures, I remembered a great lesson I learned that more businesses should take note of when it comes to advertising...

-Back in my heydey when I was studying at the University of Derby, I'll admit that I mainly learned about the all-important art of procrastination!
+Before I joined a graphic design agency in Cardiff, back when I was studying at the University of Derby, I'll admit that I mainly learned about the all-important art of procrastination!
 Fortunately, I had one tutor who coached me to overcome this and miraculously helped me to get my degree.
 It was this same tutor, Leo Broadley, who gave me some of the best design advice I’ve ever had during a module focussing on illustration; it was here that I was first introduced to the concept of the narrative thread.

 This concept made me think back to the Roald Dahl books I read as a child.
 Whilst I'd enjoyed the stories of The Twits, James and the Giant Peach, and The Witches, it was always Quentin Blake’s illustrations that would spark my imagination.
 It was the illustrations that transported me to Dahl’s fantastical worlds and really allowed me to explore them.
 What's this got to do with design, you ask?
 Well, I believe that brands need to do something similar by using such illustrative techniques to tell a story and invite customers in.